Founder of Evenhood

 This didn't work for me.
 It doesn't work for many others too.
 Talking about conditions, symptoms and meds is complex, emotional and it's so medicalised that it's outside the expertise of most people.
 It often results in the sort of stigma that comes when people think you're not normal, when actually you're just ill.

-With that small shift in focus; all of a sudden we are now experts in wellbeing.
-When we focus conversations on the situations that we find challenging, we can help each other avoid those challenging situations, or limit our experience of them.
-When we focus conversations on the environments that we find supportive, we can help each other strengthen our resilience by creating these positive environments.
-When we focus conversations on our skills, talents & abilities, we can help people play to their strengths so that they can feel positive and purposeful.
+When we focus on the environments that we find challenging, we can avoid them or limit our experience of them.
+We can make sure we get more of the environments that help us to stay resilient.
+When we focus on our skills, talents & abilities, we can play to our strengths so that we can feel positive and purposeful.

 I also found that when we have those conversations with a sense of evenhood, our ability to give and get support for wellbeing is dramatically improved.